Merry Lea is among the best-assembled land preserves in Indiana and contains a diverse group of Indiana ecosystems.

 - Several glacial kames.
 Kames are landscape-scale sediment mounds that accumulated in depressions on a retreating glacier.
 They were then deposited on the land surface with further melting of the glacier.

-For more information on the ecosystems of Merry Lea use the links below.
+For more information on the ecosystems of Merry Lea click on the bullet points below.
+A 2019 article in the Environmental Monitor also provides detailed information.